mherrmann/helium/README.md

 python setup.py test
 ```

+If you do add new functionality, you should also add tests for it.
+Please see
+the [`tests/`](tests) directory for what this might look like.

 ## History

-I (Michael Herrmann) originally developed Helium in 2014 for a Polish IT startup
+I (Michael Herrmann) originally developed Helium in 2013 for a Polish IT startup
 called BugFree software.
 We shut down the company at the end of 2019 and I felt
 it would be a shame if Helium simply disappeared from the face of the earth.
 So
 I invested some time to modernize it and bring it into a state suitable for open
 source.

 Helium used to be available for both Java and Python.
-But I because I
+But I because I now only
-now only use it from Python, I didn't have time to bring the Java implementation
+use it from Python, I didn't have time to bring the Java implementation up to
-up to speed as well.
-Similarly for Internet Explorer: Helium used to support it,
+speed as well.
+Similarly for Internet Explorer: Helium used to support it, but
-but since I have no need for it, I removed the (probably broken) old
+since I have no need for it, I removed the (probably broken) old implementation.
-implementation.